dell-cloud-marketplace/docker-varnish/README.md

 ## Usage

 ### Basic Example
-By default, docker-varnish caches a web server on the Docker host, via IP address 172.17.42.1 (the Docker gateway) on port 80.
+By default, docker-varnish caches a web server on the Docker host, via IP address 172.17.42.1 (the Docker gateway) on port 8080.

 Start a LAMP container, serving port 8080, as follows:

     sudo docker run -d -p 8080:80 --name lamp dell/lamp

-Next, start the Varnish container, binding host port 80 to (Varnish) container port 80, and caching the LAMP website:
+Next, start the Varnish container, binding host port 80 to (Varnish) container port 80.
+This will cache the LAMP site serving on port 8080:

     sudo docker run -d -p 80:80 --name varnish dell/varnish